chozelinek/wwc/resources/working-locally.md

 If you DO have `pip3` installed go to section [Python virtual environments](#python-virtual-environments).
 If you DO NOT have `pip3` follow this instructions: <http://pip.de>

-### Installing pip for Mac OS X

-If you followed the instructions to install python 3 with homebrew, you don't need to install pip.
-The latest versions come with pip already.

 ### Installing pip for Ubuntu